There are four different ways to belong to the Education Law Association. View our membership brochure.

 • $150 per year

 All the privileges of active membership.
-Restricted to students taking nine or more credit hours and may be held for a maximum of two years.
+Restricted to students taking six or more credit hours and may be held for a maximum of two years.
+Access all member materials online, no option for hard copy materials.

 "I joined the ELA as a doctoral student and attended its national conferences.
 When I became a professor, the opportunities I had over the years to review books and publications made available to me at the conference by vendors that I knew helped me to select my course materials."